 Some contract services limit the amount of data you can use when tethering or hotspotting, so it’s worth checking before you take out a new contract if you anticipate setting your motorhome wifi up in this way.
-This is the simplest way to manage things, with no additional equipment required, but does have limitations, especially if the signal is weak and you need a more reliable internet connection.
+This is the simplest way to get internet for campers, with no additional equipment required, but does have limitations, especially if the signal is weak and you need a more reliable internet connection.

 Internet for Motorhomes with a Mifi Device

 A mifi can be mounted in your motorhome (some can also be removed to be carried with you) and can also have a roof mounted antenna wifi kit fitted to boost the quality of the 4g signal or any free wifi signal, such as you might get on a campsite.
 The motorhome mifi device then pushes out this signal like a router, making your motorhome a wifi hotspot where a number of devices can access the internet.
 You can also use the mifi to generate a hotspot when you’re out and about.

 The benefits of this system are that you only need one data only SIM card to provide wifi for a number of devices.
 The Huawei E5577 mobile wifi hotspot can have up to ten connections, and speeds up to 150mbs.
 If your mifi is unlocked then you can purchase a data only SIM in any country.
-Although this is a good option for getting internet in the middle of nowhere, you might still want a mobile phone for calls, unless you rely solely on services such as WhatsApp and FaceTime.
+Although this is one of the best motorhome wifi options for getting internet in the middle of nowhere, you might still want a mobile phone for calls, unless you rely solely on services such as WhatsApp and FaceTime.

 Using a Dongle for Internet Access